The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 The Income Tax Department at times may ask you about the details/sources for some investments.
 You could have made an investment 6 years back and withdrawn the same 3 years later and reinvested the redemption proceeds in another scheme.

 Your mutual fund agent must be able to give you this past history even after 6 years.
-Your Mutual Fund Agent should maintain records even for the closed investments.
+Your Mutual Fund Agent should maintain records even for closed investments.
 This is something that is very important for an HNI client.

 v) Paperwork:

 The mutual fund application transaction form process is a bit more tedious in the case of SIP or STP.
-As a mutual fund agent, he/she will be well versed in all these formalities.
+As a mutual fund agent, he/she will be well-versed in all these formalities.

 vi) Follow up, update, and corrections: